samueltenka/FuncRegex/README.md

 (`pushDigit` and other parser-called methods are defined in "SAM\_CODE\_FuncContaining_Class.py)

 After describing how to recognize whitespace, numerical digits, etc., we proceed to describe expressions of arithmetic.
-A powerful feature of FuncRegex is that language- definition is allowed to be _recursive_!
+A powerful feature of FuncRegex is that language-definition is allowed to be _recursive_!
 Here's one more excerpt from "THE_USE.py", showing recursion:

 `unit = '(("+"|"-"<negate>)?)(("("<expression>")")|(($(""<digitList>)""<digits>)|(""<list>)|($(""<alphabetList>)""<variable>)))""<whitespace>'`